You’re retired. life’s good. here’s how to keep it that way.

 - Do you have life insurance?
 A surviving spouse may face a financial hardship for many reasons: loss of one Social Security paycheck, reduction or elimination of employer-sponsored retiree medical benefits or pension, or increased expenses due to disability and poor health at an older age.
 According to 2013 LIMRA research,1 only a quarter of married couples consider the need to provide for one spouse if the other dies, which ought to be a major concern when planning for retirement.
 That same LIMRA analysis found that for almost half of 65-year-old couples, one spouse will outlive the other by 10 or more years, and in 3 out of 4 couples, one spouse will outlive the other by at least five years.
 That’s why you should always consider life insurance.

-- Have you considered long-term care insurance?
+- What about long-term care?
 Health insurance covers a lot, but there are situations that are not covered.
 At some point, we all may need some sort of long-term care.
 Will a spouse or other family members realistically be able to help?
 It may be difficult if you need help with everyday tasks, such as getting dressed.
-Long-term care services are expensive and prices vary by region.
-Long-term care insurance is a possible answer to help with the costs.
-See www.newyorklife.com/products/long-term-care-cost for more information.
+Find out more about the costs of long-term care services.

 - Are you financially liquid and flexible?
 The investment strategy you’ve been following during the accumulation stage may not be the optimal one after retirement.
 Since you’ll be partly dependent on these assets going forward, it is wise to consider taking a more conservative approach.
 You can’t afford to take the same risks you once did to increase your assets, so maybe it’s time you shift gears to ensure the smooth ride you’ve been looking forward to.
 In addition to investing assets with preservation in mind, consider how you can make those assets a little more liquid and flexible, just in case you need them unexpectedly.